NeedForKillTheGame/nfk-service-launcher/README.md

 ## Features
 * Console interface (native for dedicated)
-* Realtime NFK server logging
+* Realtime NFK server logging with timestamp
 * Autorestart NFK server when it crash
-* Set processor affinity to NFK server process
+* Set processor affinity and priority to NFK server process
 * It can be installed as a windows service

-## Requirements
+### Requirements
 * [.NET Framework 3.5](http://www.microsoft.com/en-us/download/details.aspx?id=21) (but it can be compiled with >=2.0)